Bear Lodge Mountains: Wildlife

 Although bears were extirpated (locally extinct) from the Black Hills due to overhunting and habitat loss, the region has been experiencing sightings of Black Bears wandering from nearby ranges for seasonal hunting and foraging.
 The Bear Lodge Mountains being close to the Bighorn Mountains which has bears give these sightings credibility.
 Keyhole State Park contains Keyhole Reservoir which can be considered a boundary of the range.
 Keyhole Reservoir is a manmade reservoir and has a unique array of fish which include: crappie, perch, smallmouth bass, walleye, northern pike, drum fish and catfish.
 Unlike the core Black Hills the Bear Lodge Mountains do not have a permanent Mountain goat population which requires more cliffs and peaks than the Bear Lodge Range has.

 The area north of Hulett and Devils Tower has a large unusual concentration of ponds and lakes which most likely have fish, possibly forming due to glaciation during the Last Glacial Period.
 Human impact on the environment has limited impact to the Bear Lodge Mountains due to healthy forest growth and controlled undergrowth burns preventing wildfires.
 Oreohelix Cooperi or the Black Hills Mountain snail is an exception and a critically imperiled species with an unclear population remaining and is not named under the Endangered Species Act of 1973.

 They are endemic to the Black Hills and other subspecies are in two other nearby ranges, the snails used to be fairly common and helped keep undergrowth under control.
 They currently remain in isolated valleys in the moist northern slopes of the hills and likely the moist southern slopes of the Bear Lodge Mountains.
-A majority of species are shared with the core Black Hills such as elk, Bighorn sheep, Cougar (Mountain Lion) and Bobcats with the exception of Mountain goat which was introduced to the core Black Hills in the 1920's.
+A majority of species are shared with the core Black Hills such as elk, Bighorn sheep, Cougar (Mountain Lion) and Bobcats with the exception of Mountain goat which was introduced to the core Black Hills in the 1920s.

+Access

+Wyoming Highway 24 (the Bear Lodge Highway) passes through the northern part of the range.
+There are few airports, with the only notable one being Hulett Municipal Airport-W43 south of the town of Hulett, Wyoming.